Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Spin-Momentum Locking

-\textit{Spin-Momentum Locking}.-- The geometric couplings have an analytical expression.
-When the groove dimensions are much smaller than the wavelength, we find
+The geometric couplings have a simple analytical expression when the polarization is defined on the circular basis with respect to the $\vec{u}_z$ direction ($C_{mm'}^z$).
+When the groove dimensions are much smaller than the wavelength, we find (see Supp.
+Mat.~\cite{suppmat} Sec.~1 and 3 for detailed derivation)

-where $n_0$ is an integer, $C$ is a constant that only depends on the properties of a single groove, $\mathbb{1}$ is the $2\times 2$ identity matrix and $\sigma_{\pm}$ are Pauli matrices that increase and decrease spin, respectively.
+where $C$ is a constant that only depends on the properties of a single groove, $n_0$ is an integer, and $\sigma_{\pm}$ are Pauli matrices that increase and decrease spin, respectively.
+The expression of the couplings coefficients in the circular polarization basis of each Bragg mode, $C_{mm'}$, can be obtained from $C_{mm'}^z$ using the $2 \times 2$ ``rotation" matrices $R^{k(m)\leftarrow z}$ and $R^{z\leftarrow k(m')}$: